BASSET Training for Beverage Alcohol Sellers & Servers

 When you work in the beverage and restaurant industry, fitting a four hour training into your schedule isn’t always easy.
 We offer multiple ways for you and your employees to attend a training that can work with your busy schedule.

-- Open Enrollment classes: These are scheduled throughout the semester on Monday evenings.
-Please call 309-268-8160 for information on the next class.
+- Open Enrollment classes: These are scheduled throughout the year on Monday evenings.
+Check our Food & Beverage page for scheduled classes, or call 309-268-8160 for information on future classes.

 - Customized Training on campus: We’ll work with your schedule and set up a training at one of our campus locations (Normal, Pontiac or Lincoln) based on the date and time that works best for you.